Contributing Writer for Wake Up World

-With plastic production currently at a twentyfold increase since 1964, generating 311m tonnes in 2014, a new report by the Ellen MacArthur Foundation has revealed we are rapidly approaching an environmental catastrophe — especially where the world’s oceans are concerned.
+With plastic production currently at a twentyfold increase since 1964, generating over 300 million tonnes a year, a report by the Ellen MacArthur Foundation has revealed we are rapidly approaching an environmental catastrophe — especially where the world’s oceans are concerned.
 This number is expected to double in the next 20 years and almost quadruple by 2050.

 New plastics will use 20% of all oil within 35 years, which stands at around 7% today.
 And, despite the increasing demand, a mere 5% of all plastics are recycled successfully — with 40% ending up in landfills and a third in delicate ecosystems like the ocean.
 The remainder tends to be burned to generate energy, which has its own environmental impact not only in the pollution this practice generates, but also because it causes more fossil fuels to be used in order to make new plastic products like bags, cups, tubs and consumer devices.